Individual Therapy

 Heal patterns formed in childhood that no longer serve you

-Navigate the emotional and identity shifts of new parenthood
+Navigate the identity shifts of new parenthood

 Reparent your inner child and rebuild self-trust